-In order to implement the Plan through any or all of the above mechanisms, local officials, Agency administrators, policy makers, other governmental organizations, and the private sector, must understand the purpose and effect of this Plan on growth and development in the region.
-Education of not only those entities which coordinate daily with the Regional Commission but the general public as to the Plan policies and its implementation is essential.
+In order to implement the Plan through any or all of the above mechanisms, local officials, agency administrators, policy makers, other governmental organizations, and the private sector must understand the purpose and effect of this Plan on growth and development in the Region.
+Education of not only those entities that coordinate daily with TRORC but also the general public as to the Plan's policies and its implementation is essential.
 Plan implementation without public input is destined to fail.
 A deliberate effort to involve the public in all aspects of the Plan implementation process is essential.

-Education of the public on the overall values of multiple town planning for an area will continue to be an on-going function of the Regional Commission as it seeks to implement this Plan with others.
+Education of the public on the overall values of multiple town planning for an area will continue to be an ongoing function of TRORC as it seeks to implement this Plan with others.
 Specific means of assessing public input will include:

-- 1. newsletters and press releases;
+- newsletters and press releases;

-- 2. Regional Commission website;
+- 2. TRORC website;

 - 3. social media;

 - 4. public forums;

 - 5. opinion surveys and questionnaires;

-- 6. media announcements and coordination; and
+- media announcements and coordination; and

-- 7. Regional Commission education.
+- 7. education.